MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 > *experiments.*
 > Answer:

 The overall structure is initialized with the cookiecutter template.
-In general we tried to as much as possible to follow the cookiecutter structure.
-Since the original WMT19 dataset took up to much memory in both cloud and drive, we processed the data locally and only included a subset in the proccessed folder in the data folder.
-Thus we deleted the data/external, data/interim and data/raw folders.
-We also deleted the folders notebooks, references, src/features, src/visualization, since we did not use these.
-We filled out the src/data folder and the src/models folder in which we also included a file for evaluating the model and a folder config, with the configuration files.
+In general we tried to follow the cookiecutter structure as much as possible.
+Since the original WMT19 dataset took up too much memory in both cloud and drive, we processed the data locally and only included a subset in the proccessed folder in the data folder.
+Thus we deleted the data/external/, data/interim/ and data/raw/ folders.
+We also deleted the folders notebooks/, references/, src/features/, src/visualization/, since we did not use these.
+We filled out the src/data/ folder and the src/models/ folder in which we also included a file src/models/evaluate_model.py for evaluating the model and a folder src/models/config/, with the configuration files.
-We also included the tests folder which holds scripts for conducting different pytests.
+We also included the tests/ folder which holds scripts for conducting different pytests.

 ### Question 6